fidelthomet/privacy-preserving-proximity-tracing/src/assets/text/en.md

 +++ vis-tracing 12

-If <span class="actor a">Alice</span> tests positive, she uploads her data to a server. <span class="actor b">Bob</span> and <span class="actor c">Carol's</span> smartphones can later reconstruct that they were in close contact with <span class="actor a">Alice</span> during the infectious period and report a warning to them.
+If <span class="actor a">Alice</span> <span class="highlight pink">tests positive,</span> she uploads her data to a server. <span class="actor b">Bob</span> and <span class="actor c">Carol's</span> smartphones can later reconstruct that they were in close contact with <span class="actor a">Alice</span> during the infectious period and report a <span class="highlight yellow">warning</span> to them.

 +++ vis-tracing 13

 Of course, this approach also has its problems.
 If <span class="actor c">Carol</span> has not installed the app or does not use a smartphone at all, the contact cannot be reconstructed.
-If the app is poorly designed, this could also endanger data protection and privacy.
+If the app is poorly designed, it could also endanger data protection and privacy.

 +++ text-privacy